fubinf/sedrila/docs/internal_notes.md

 The method-level design of the build is documented at the top of `elements.py`.

-The `Step` class (also in `elements.py`) is used for intermediate build products (e.g., `MetadataDerivation`) and validation steps that check source file consistency (e.g., `SnippetValidation`, `ProtocolValidation`).
+The `Step` class (also in `elements.py`) is used for intermediate build products (e.g., `MetadataDerivation`).
 Steps declare dependencies on sources and participate in incremental builds by checking if their dependencies have changed.